-Online applications are typically due by the middle/end of February of the first year in medical school.
-The JMC Student Summer Research Program is an “umbrella” program that encompasses a number of formal summer programs, typically hosted by various departments, centers, etc. Students interested in summer research within such a formal program should specify that program in their application.
+Online applications are typically due by the middle/end of February of the first year in medical College.
+The SKMC Student Summer Research Program is an “umbrella” program that encompasses a number of formal summer programs, typically hosted by various departments, centers, etc. Students interested in summer research within such a formal program should specify that program in their application.
 These formal research programs include (for details, click on program title):

 - Basic and Translational Research (Medicine: basic)